 Roswell Park Comprehensive Cancer Center made national headlines last April in securing an agreement to bring Cuba’s encouraging lung cancer vaccine, CIMAvax, to the United States for clinical testing.

-Roswell Park is launching the first clinical trial in the U.S. to study the CIMAvax-EGF ® vaccine, a lung cancer treatment.
-The study is not yet open.
+Roswell Park has launched the first clinical trial in the U.S. to study CIMAvax-EGF ®, a lung cancer treatment.

 Nearly one year later, as a result of President Obama’s historic visit, Cuba is back in the news and CIMAvax is receiving renewed attention.
 One of the most frequently asked questions about this vaccine is, “When will it be available for lung cancer patients in the U.S.?”